aptford/evaluateur/README.md

 options and are not modified by `generate_options()`.
 Scalar fields of any basic type (`str`, `int`, `float`, and so on) are turned into lists of options automatically.

+### Tuple generation: seeded sampling for cross product

+When `TupleStrategy.CROSS_PRODUCT` is used and `0 < count < total_combinations`,
+Evaluateur returns a **seeded randomized sample** of the cartesian product (*uniform without replacement*).
+This helps avoid always taking the “first N” combinations when the space is large.

+- To get reproducible results, set `TupleConfig(seed=...)`.
+- Changing the seed gives you a different randomized subset.

 ### Goal-guided query optimization (Components / Trajectories / Outcomes)